Pepn/SurveyToolkit/README.md

 ## Uploading Data
 SurveyToolkit uses an C# WWW form to upload the recorded file to a server capeable of running PHP.
 Follow these simple steps to get a backend running.
 (2023)
 - Create an acccount and hosting on [000webhost](http://000webhost.com/).
-- Download the PHP backend from [git](https://github.com/Pepn/UnityPHPFileUpload).
+- Download the PHP backend from my other git[git](https://github.com/Pepn/UnityPHPFileUpload).
 - Change the password in the getFile.php and in Unity in the Uploader script, make sure they are equal.
 - Upload the getFile.php and the /data folder to the public folder on your server.
 - Copy the link to the getFile.php from the server, should be something like: [https://xxxxxx.000webhostapp.com/getFile.php](https://xxxxxx.000webhostapp.com/getFile.php).